lovychen/NG_class_2014_Machine-Learning/README.md

+Machine Learning of Stanford.
-this is the python code,according the class
+this code is solve class homework.